ThibaultUrien/SemesterProject/README.md

 Some tests can be invisible or barely visible.
 The reason is the scale of the bar chart is automatically determined by the highest displayed test.
 Use the component on the left to only display the test that interest you.

 On the left you should see the list of the test done on this repository.
 Drag with the mouse to browse it.
 The square before the test name have the same color as the bar representing the test on the chart.
 Those square are also check box you can click to show or hide some tests.
-Pressing shift while clicking a check box commute the clicked component then switch every other check-boxes to the opposite state (ie. if the check box you clicked was checked, it turn unchecked and all the other check-boxes turn checked independently of their state before you click).
+Pressing shift while clicking a check box commute the clicked component then switch every other check-boxes to the opposite state (ie. if the check box you clicked was checked, it turn unchecked and all the other check-boxes turn checked independently of their state before you-click).
 At the bottom of the list you can see a text field named “Filter”.
 If a string is specified, only the test with a name that contain the specified string will be displayed in this list.
 This filter does not affect what is displayed in the chart on the right.
 Note that the shift click will only affect the displayed check box, the check-box hidden by a filter will remain unchanged.